ucsdlib/newspaper_textmining/_episodes/02-navigating-the-filesystem.md

 The appearance of the prompt will vary from system to system, depending on how the set up has been configured, but it usually ends with a `$`.

 The first thing we will do is input a command that will give you access to the student newspaper dataset.
-Type `ln -s /nfs` and hit enter.
+Type `ln -s /cephfs cephfs` and hit enter.
 You should see a folder called "nfs" appear in the left panel.
 The left panel is a graphical representation of our file system.
 The shell, however, will allow us to view, manage, and manipulate our file system through text based commands.

 When working in the shell, you are always *somewhere* in the computer's file system, in some folder (directory).
 We will therefore start by finding out